applejag/Newtonsoft.Json-for-Unity/README.md

 _Staying with JamesNK's version syntax, but with a twist :dizzy:_

 To allow deployment of patches of the package itself, and keep confusion to a low, I'm only appending a double digit for versioning of this repository.
 Deployment of Newtonsoft.Json version `12.0.1` will be deployed with the UPM version `12.0.100`, `12.0.101`, `12.0.102` etc. It's still `12.0.1` version of the assembly, but some other stuff around the package will have changed.
-See the [releases](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/releases) tab for version-specific information.
+See the [releases](https://github.com/jilleJr/Newtonsoft.Json-for-Unity/releases) tab for version-specific changelogs.

 ![explanation of version](Doc/version-explanation.png)